nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files when the application is close.

-    1. prerequisites: Multiple persons in the list.
+    a. prerequisites: Multiple persons in the list.
 The Tracey application is not open.
 There is a file named `addressbook.json` in ROOT/data, if it is not present, simply launch the Tracey application, input `list` (which will create the `addressbook.json` file) and close the application.

-    2. Test case: Open the `addressbook.json` file in ROOT/data with a text editor and change the first contact's `Phone` to be the same as the second contact's phone.
+    b.
+Test case: Open the `addressbook.json` file in ROOT/data with a text editor and change the first contact's `Phone` to be the same as the second contact's phone.
 Launch the Tracey application.
 Ensure that the changes are saved before launching.<br>
        Expected: There is no contacts rendered in the list.

-    3. Other test cases to try: Instead of changing the contact's attributes that require uniqueness, you can change other different attributes to the wrong format, such as putting a special character for the `Name` attribute.
+    c.
+Other test cases to try: Instead of changing the contact's attributes that require uniqueness, you can change other different attributes to the wrong format, such as putting a special character for the `Name` attribute.

 2. Dealing with missing/corrupted data files when the application is open.

-    1. prerequisites: Multiple persons in the list.
+    a. prerequisites: Multiple persons in the list.
 The Tracey application is open.
 There is a file named `addressbook.json` in ROOT/data, if it is not present, input `list` (which will create the `addressbook.json` file).

-    2. Test case: Open the `addressbook.json` file in ROOT/data with a text editor and change the first contact's `Phone` to be the same as the second contact's phone.
+    b.
+Test case: Open the `addressbook.json` file in ROOT/data with a text editor and change the first contact's `Phone` to be the same as the second contact's phone.
 Ensure that the changes are saved.
 Input a command such as `list`.<br>
        Expected: The contacts are still present in the list.
 The `addressbook.json` file will be restored back to the previous working state.

 ### Editing a person

 1. Editing a person while all person are being shown

-    1. Prerequisites: List all persons using the `list` command.
+    a.
+Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    2. Test case: `edit 1 n/Poppy doopy`<br>
+    b.
+Test case: `edit 1 n/Poppy doopy`<br>
        Expected: First contact `name` is changed to Poppy doopy.
 This contact is placed at the bottom of the list, index of all other contacts is incremented by one.
 Details of the edited contact shown in the status message.
 Timestamp in the status bar is updated.

-    3. Test case: `edit -1 n/Poppy doopy`<br>
+    c.
+Test case: `edit -1 n/Poppy doopy`<br>
        Expected: No person's details is edited.
 Error details is shown in the status message.
 Status bar remains the same.

-    4. Test case: Use the same value for the edited field, that is if contact at 2nd index has `Phone` of 123456, test using `edit 2 p/123456`<br>
+    d.
+Test case: Use the same value for the edited field, that is if contact at 2nd index has `Phone` of 123456, test using `edit 2 p/123456`<br>
        Expected: Second contact's details is not edited.
 Error details is shown in the status message.
 Status bar remains the same.

-    5. Test case: Use a value that already exits in other contacts for a field that requires uniqueness e.g. `Phone` `Email` `Matriculation Number`, that is if third contact's `Email` is test@gmail.com then test using `edit 2 e/test@gmail.com`.<br>
+    e.
+Test case: Use a value that already exits in other contacts for a field that requires uniqueness e.g. `Phone` `Email` `Matriculation Number`, that is if third contact's `Email` is test@gmail.com then test using `edit 2 e/test@gmail.com`.<br>
        Expected: Second contact's details is not edited.
 Error details is shown in the status message.
 Status bar remains the same.

-    6. Other incorrect edit commands to try: `edit`, `delete x`, `...` (where x is larger than the list size), use same values for other fields to be edited for the same person, use values that for fields that require uniqueness but already exists for other contacts<br>
+    f.
+Other incorrect edit commands to try: `edit`, `delete x`, `...` (where x is larger than the list size), use same values for other fields to be edited for the same person, use values that for fields that require uniqueness but already exists for other contacts<br>

 ### Archiving the database

 1. Saving the working copy of the Tracey database

-    1. Prerequisites: Ensure that there is a file named `addressbook.json` inside the directory ROOT/data.
+    a.
+Prerequisites: Ensure that there is a file named `addressbook.json` inside the directory ROOT/data.

-    2. Test case: `archive`<br>
+    b.
+Test case: `archive`<br>
        Expected: A folder named archive is created in the directory ROOT/data if it is already not there.
 A folder named after your local PC's date in the format of `DDMMYY` is created in this archive directory if it is not already there.
 An archived file named after your local PC's date and time in the format of `DDMMYY_HHmmssSSS.json` is found in the directory.
 Timestamp in the status bar is updated.

 2. Manually inspecting the archived file of a working database file

-    1. Prerequisites: Successful use of `archive` on a working database file and there is an archived file created in the specified directory.
+    a.
+Prerequisites: Successful use of `archive` on a working database file and there is an archived file created in the specified directory.
 No further amendments made to `addressbook.json` or the recently archived file.
 Must use the `addressbook.json` file and its corresponding archived file for this test.

-    2. Test case: Manually inspect the contents of both `addressbook.json` and the archived file named `DDMMYY_HHmmssSSS.json`.<br>
+    b.
+Test case: Manually inspect the contents of both `addressbook.json` and the archived file named `DDMMYY_HHmmssSSS.json`.<br>
        Expected: The contents of both files is exactly the same.

 3. Saving a corrupted copy of the Tracey database

-    1. Prerequisites: Multiple persons in the list.
+    a.
+Prerequisites: Multiple persons in the list.
 Ensure that there is a file named `addressbook.json` inside the directory ROOT/data.
 The Tracey application is open.

-    2. Test case: Open the `addressbook.json` file in ROOT/data and amend the first contact's `Name` to include a special character.
+    b.
+Test case: Open the `addressbook.json` file in ROOT/data and amend the first contact's `Name` to include a special character.
 Input the `archive` command.<br>
        Expected: A folder named archive is created in the directory ROOT/data if it is already not there.
 A folder named after your local PC's date in the format of `DDMMYY` is created in this archive directory if it is not already there.
 An archived file named after your local PC's date and time in the format of `DDMMYY_HHmmssSSS.json` is found in the directory.
 Timestamp in the status bar is updated.

 4. Manually inspecting the archived file of a working database file

-   1. Prerequisites: Successful use of `archive` on a corrupted database file and there is an archived file created in the specified directory.
+   a.
+Prerequisites: Successful use of `archive` on a corrupted database file and there is an archived file created in the specified directory.
 No further amendments made to `addressbook.json` or the recently archived file.
 Must use the `addressbook.json` file and its corresponding archived file for this test.

-   2. Test case: Manually inspect the contents of both `addressbook.json` and the archived file named `DDMMYY_HHmmssSSS.json`.<br>
+   b.
+Test case: Manually inspect the contents of both `addressbook.json` and the archived file named `DDMMYY_HHmmssSSS.json`.<br>
       Expected: The contents of `addressbook.json` is of the previous working state while the archived file is of the same content as the corrupted database file.

 5. Attempting to archive a non-existent Tracey database

-   1. Prerequisites: Ensure that there is no file named `addressbook.json` inside the directory ROOT/data.
+   a.
+Prerequisites: Ensure that there is no file named `addressbook.json` inside the directory ROOT/data.

-   2. Test case: `archive`<br>
+   b.
+Test case: `archive`<br>
       Expected: No archived file is created in the specified directory.
 Error details is shown in the status message.
 Status bar remains the same.

 6. Inputting extra parameters

-    1. Prerequisites: None
+    a.
+Prerequisites: None

-    2. Test case: `archive x`(where x = any value)<br>
+    b.
+Test case: `archive x`(where x = any value)<br>
        Expected: No archived file is created in the specified directory.
 Error details is shown in the status message.
 Status bar remains the same.

 ### Resizing the result display window

 1. Using the command line to resize

-   1. Prerequisites: The result display window is in its default size (option 1)
+   a.
+Prerequisites: The result display window is in its default size (option 1)

-   2. Test case: `resize x`(where x = 1, 2 or 3)<br>
+   b.
+Test case: `resize x`(where x = 1, 2 or 3)<br>
       Expected: The result display window will be resized according to `x` where the value of `x` is the multiplier to the default size.
 The result display window will remain the same size if the window size is already at `x`. used Timestamp in the status bar is updated.

-   3. Test case: `resize x`(where x = any value other than 1, 2 or 3)<br>
+   c.
+Test case: `resize x`(where x = any value other than 1, 2 or 3)<br>
       Expected: The result display window will not be resized.
 Error details shown in the status message.
 Status bar remains the same.

 2. Using the button in the GUI to resize

-   1. Prerequisites: The result display window is in its default size (option 1)
+   a.
+Prerequisites: The result display window is in its default size (option 1)

-   2. Test case: Click on the `Resize Display` button once<br>
+   b.
+Test case: Click on the `Resize Display` button once<br>
       Expected: The size of the resize window display will be doubled with respects to the default size.

-   3. Test case: Click on the `Resize Display` button once again<br>
+   c.
+Test case: Click on the `Resize Display` button once again<br>
       Expected: The size of the resize window display will be tripled with respects to the default size.

-   4. Test case: Click on the `Resize Display` button once again<br>
+   d.
+Test case: Click on the `Resize Display` button once again<br>
       Expected: The size of the resize window display will return to the default size.

 ## **Appendix: Effort**